New Evidence Emerges in Galushchenko Case: Internal Offshore Records and Key Documents.

 Galushchenko, who has also served as Minister of Justice, is under investigation for suspected involvement in corruption schemes.
 Commenting on the case, lawmaker Yaroslav Zhelezniak noted that

-"the offshore structure was very cleverly designed"
+"the offshore structure was very cleverly designed"and added that

 "the British Overseas Territories in the Caribbean are considered the premier jurisdiction for investment funds."